EE 379K Requirements Engineering: Acquisition and Modeling

 This is a computer systems course with an emphasis in software.
 The course will start with looking at tools like compliers, linkers, loaders, and debuggers that an operating system provides and how they work.
 We will explore the POSIX System-Call API that all modern operating systems implement with focus on processes, threads, i/o and inter-process-communication.
-The second part of the class is on the design and implementation of an operating system with focus on process, memory virtualization, and concurrency.

 EE 382V Formal Methods in Distributed Systems

 This course gives an introduction to the use of formal methods within the software design process.
 Specifically, this class will cover the application of models to distributed and concurrent systems.
 Modern software systems are commonly highly distributed, and this added sophistication further complicates software design.
 The rigor offered by formal methods aims to make the process more precise.